manifold-systems/manifold/manifold-deps-parent/manifold-sql/readme.md

 # Comms

-Start a discussion on [slack](https://join.slack.com/t/manifold-group/shared_invite/zt-e0bq8xtu-93ASQa~a8qe0KDhOoD6Bgg).
+Start a discussion on our [Discord](https://discord.gg/VYUpzA64) server.

 Report an [issue](https://github.com/manifold-systems/manifold/issues/new/choose).